TryGhost/Ghost/README.md

 For most people this ends up being the best value option cause of [how much time it saves](https://ghost.org/docs/hosting/) — and 100% of revenue goes to the Ghost Foundation; funding the maintenance and further development of the project itself.
 So you’ll be supporting open source software *and* getting a great service!

-If you prefer to run on your own infrastructure, we also offer official 1-off installs and managed support and maintenance plans via **[Ghost(Valet)](https://valet.ghost.org)** - which can save a substantial amount of developer time and resources.

 &nbsp;

 # Quickstart install